orenavidan/orenavidan.github.io/README.md

-## Experiment results
+## Experiment desription and results
+Our expriment included measuring the time it took the program to process the data, with and without aggregating it first.
+The program uses `aggregator switch` that is turned on when we detect small files, and changes the way the map function works.
-Our expriment shows a 60% reduction in processing time from ~11 seconds to ~4 seconds.
+The reuslts show a 60% reduction in processing time from ~11 seconds to ~4 seconds.